oracle-samples/idm-samples/idcs-custom-signin-app/README.md

 - A Java SDK 8 compliant application server.
 This tutorial uses Oracle WebLogic Server 12c (12.2.1) and Java SDK 8.
 - To download the Custom Sign-In page project from the Repository.
 Use a Git Client or download the repository content as zip file, and then decompress it.
 - NetBeans 8.2 with Maven plugin installed.
+- Your web browser must be set to allow third-party cookies, otherwise the sample application fails.

 ## Build and Deploy the Custom Sign-In Application: